Amit-api/amit-compiler/README.md

 ```

-A sample template to generate interfaces from API defintion language
+A sample template to generate java interfaces from API defintion language

 * interface.ftl - file
 ```